This post was last updated on: Wednesday, January 1, 2020

 You have to sift through massive amounts of loot to get gems (you know, the good stuff), so if you’ve got hot blood and thin patience, try something else.

-If you’re looking for games like Diablo that are a little more intense but don’t make you want to throw your computer, Grim Dawn might be the answer.
+If you’re looking for something like Diable, but a little more intense, Grim Dawn might be the answer.

 Best Free Game Like Diablo: Path of Exile

 Path of Exile has more RPG features than you could ever ask for.
-Plus, it’s updated so often that you’ll never run out of features to explore.
+Plus, it’s updated so often that you’ll never run out of things to explore.
 What could be better?

 Path of Exile isn’t just about the battles.
 Check out the fantasy art in this one!
 That is, if you have time with the fast-paced gameplay.